Miss Piggy: Origins and description

-In a 1979 interview with The New York Times, performer Frank Oz outlined Piggy's biography: "She grew up in a small town (most likely Keystone, Iowa); her father died when she was young and her mother wasn't that nice to her.
+In a 1979 interview with The New York Times, performer Frank Oz outlined Piggy's biography: "She grew up in a small town; her father died when she was young and her mother wasn't that nice to her.
 She had to enter beauty contests to survive.
 She has a lot of vulnerability which she has to hide, because of her need to be a superstar".
 During development of The Muppet Show, Oz assigned a hook for each Muppet he performed; Miss Piggy's hook was a "truck driver wanting to be a woman".
 Oz has also stated that while Fozzie Bear is a two-dimensional character and Animal has no dimensions, Miss Piggy is one of the few Muppet characters to be fully realized in three dimensions.

 Piggy, truly a diva in a class of her own, is convinced she is destined for stardom, and nothing will stand in her way.
 She has a capricious nature, at times determined to (and often succeeding in) conveying an image of feminine charm, but suddenly flying into a violent rage (accompanied by her trademark karate chop and "hi-yah!") whenever she thinks someone has insulted or thwarted her.
 Kermit the Frog has learned this all too well; when she is not smothering him in kisses, she is sending him flying through the air with a karate chop.

 She loves wearing long gloves; Hildegarde, who used to wear them, once said, "Miss Piggy stole the gloves idea from me”.
-Miss Piggy was also inspired by jazz singer Peggy Lee.
+Miss Piggy's name was also inspired by jazz singer Peggy Lee.